openmelody/mt-plugin-configassistant/README.md

 # Config Assistant plugin for Melody and Movable Type 4.x #

+**If you are upgrading from a version prior to 2.1.6, please read the upgrade instructions below.**

 The Config Assistant plugin does many things:

 * It allows theme and plugin developers to easily surface a form within